Joseph-Ogutu/AI-Capstone-Project/ReadMe.md

 This makes Go skills highly valuable in DevOps and cloud-native development roles.

-**What's my  end goal?**
+**My end goal:**
-Create a simple HTTP web server that responds to HTTP requests and demonstrates core Go programming concepts including packages, functions, and the net/http library.
+Create a simple HTTP web server that responds to HTTP requests and demonstrate core Go programming concepts including packages, functions, and the net/http library.

 ## 2. Quick Summary of the Technology